bsdpot/potluck/mailhub-potluck/README.md

 The POSTSIZELIMIT parameter is to set the size of accepted mail.
 The default is `536870912`.

 The ROOTMAIL parameter is an email address to use for redirecting root's mail.

+The CUSTOMRBL parameter is the IP address of a `rbldnsd` instance, such as [Potluck rbldnsd](https://github.com/bsdpot/potluck/tree/master/rbldnsd).

 ## Optional files to copy in